hypercompetent/macoskoliger/README.md

 ## Installation

-`liger` is written in R and has a few other system requirements (Java) and recommended packages (umap in Python).
+`macoskoliger` is written in R and has a few other system requirements (Java) and recommended packages (umap in Python).
 To install the most recent development version, follow these instructions:

 1. Install [R](https://www.r-project.org/)  (>= 3.4)
 2. Install [Rstudio](https://www.rstudio.com/products/rstudio/download/) (recommended)